 Students in MYP1 and MYP2 are not allowed to leave the school premises unsupervised during school time.
 MYP3, 4 and 5 students are given the privilege of leaving the school premises (South East: park next to campus only) during the breaks only.
 CP and DP students are given the privilege of leaving school premises during breaks and study periods.
-CP and DP students may also eat in the World Cafe at lunch time.
 These privileges can be revoked at any time if misused.